corda/corda-docs/content/en/docs/cenm/1.3/signing-service.md

 ### SMR Configuration

-The configuration of the SMR service consists of the following two components:
+The configuration of the SMR Service consists of the following two components:

 * [CENM service locations](#cenm-service-locations) which determine SMR’s data sources